AndrewCastelli/Stock_Prediction_Model/README.md

 Try it for yourself:
 --
+- Make sure Python V3.6 or higher is on your device
-- Check for and/or download module requirements.
+- Check and/or download module requirements (requirements.txt).
-- Download CapstoneProject folder.
+- Download CapstoneProject folder from github

 MacOS
 --